textcreationpartnership/A03697/README.md

 ##Content Summary##

 #####Front#####
-POINTS Of INSTRVCTION for the Ignorant: As also, An Exposition on the ten Commandements, and the Lor

 1. To the CHRISTIAN Reader, the sauing knowledge of that truth which is accordingTitus 1.
 1 to godlinesse.

 #####Body#####